Col. Campbell assumes command of the 374th AW

 |0

-This work, Col. Campbell assumes command of the 374th AW, by SSgt Kyle Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Col. Campbell assumes command of the 374th AW [Image 6 of 6], by Machiko Arita, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT